orbitalis-framework/py-orbitalis/README.md

 @dataclass(frozen=True)
 class TurnOnLampYMessage(AvroMessageMixin):
     """
-    Custom message to turn on lamp of brand Y.
+    Custom message to turn on plugin of brand Y.
     You can provide a "power" value which will be used to control brightness (and energy consumption)
     """